ponylang/pony-patterns/content/code-sharing/notifier.md

 ---
 ## Problem

-You need to specialize an actor so that at certain times during it's life-cycle, you can take an appropriate action.
+You need to specialize an actor so that at certain times during its life-cycle, you can take an appropriate action.
 For example, all TCP connections are fundamentally the same but, what they do at certain points like:

 - when opened
 - sending data